lgatto/2017_09_25_OpenScience_EPFL/slides.md

 ## Go OPEN!

-Open science/research is particularly important for ERCs.
+Open science/research is particularly important for ECRs.
 Open research practices are here, and won't go away.
 It is clear that they will increase in the near future.
 If *you*, as an ECR, want to be a competitive researcher in the coming years (and you'll need to be),